 B.S., Biology and Economics, SUNY Binghamton

-Prior to working at St. Joseph’s College, Dr. White Jahn held various positions in corporate management and management consulting.
+Prior to working at St. Joseph’s University, Dr. White Jahn held various positions in corporate management and management consulting.
 She has taught for Cornell School of Industrial and Labor Relations, Empire State College and Baruch College.

 Her work has earned her numerous accolades, including the PEACE Award for Providing Exceptional Avenues for Cultural Exchange from the American Institute of Foreign Studies.